Sumcloud/Portfolio_Applied_Data_Science/Portfolio.md

   **+** rigorous
   **-** uneven workload throughout the duration of the minor

-  **explanation:** Juliën endured the scrum master role, he made sure everyone in the team communicated on what they were doing or had trouble with.
+  **Explanation:** Juliën endured the scrum master role, he made sure everyone in the team communicated on what they were doing or had trouble with.
 He has been someone we could rely on to get the work done and was willing to tackle literature work, which allowed most of us to focus on the practical work.
 But I feel like he has been less present at times, and working too much at other times, especially at the end, which could sometimes be hard for him to handle.

 </details>